 Upon first seeing Princess Leia’s desperate plea to Obi-Wan Kenobi to aid her father and the plight of the Rebel Alliance, Luke Skywalker’s first thought is that she’s beautiful.
 Giving this teenage farm boy the benefit of the doubt, this was only part of the message, with a stubbornly loyal R2-D2 embargoing the rest for Obi-Wan’s eyes only.

 When Luke follows the wayward Artoo and encounters the hermit Jedi for himself he can finally see the message in its entirety.
 Obi-Wan is stirred immediately into action, Leia’s message the catalyst for the coming change he has waited in solitude for.
 “Until the time is right,” Yoda told him almost two decades before.
 The time, then, is now.

 For Luke, though, things aren’t so simple.
-Far from the soon-to-be-dissolved Senate and the mantle of galactic culture, Luke’s understanding of the Jedi, the Clone Wars and even the Empire is more like stories – like myths – than facts.
+Far from the soon-to-be-dissolved Senate, Luke’s understanding of the Jedi, the Clone Wars and even the Empire is more like stories – like myths – than facts.
 His life is one of farm chores and the simple pleasures of piloting and bullseyeing whomp rats.
 This farm boy isn’t called to action by Leia’s message.
 His instinct is to return home, to his safe and predictable life.
 He feels helpless, caught between the warring factions of his past and future while he’s abandoned in the desert of the present.